nippur72/laser500emu/docs/laser500.md

 85EC      (word) ?? involved in capslock/keyboard table
 85EE      (word) ?? involved in capslock/keyboard table
 85F0      LAST_KEY_PRESSED: key code currently pressed (255 = no key) (initialized with ffh)
-85F4      ?? initialized with 28h
-85F5      ?? initialized with 28h
-85F6      ?? initialized with 05h
+85F4      KEYREPEATCOUNTER key repeat counter, when zero is set to KEYREPEAT (initialized with 28h) 85F5      KEYREPEAT: key autorepeat value, initialized with 28h 85F6      ?? initialized with 05h
+85F9      ?? bit 3: if 1 then do not read keyboard during interrupt
-85FA      turn on/off inverse text (bit 1) and beep (bit 3)
+85FA      bit 1: turn on/off inverse text
+          bit 3: turn on/off key beep
+          bit 5: 0=do not read keyboard during interrupt bit 3: ??
+          bit 2: ??
+85FB      CAPSLOCK:
-85FB      CAPSLOCK: somewhat involved in CAPS LOCK state (bit 3), but other bits are used as well 8604      content at cursor position
+          bit 6: if 1 then do not read keyboard during interrupt bit 4: if 0 then do not do key autorepeat during interrupt somewhat involved in CAPS LOCK state (bit 3), but other bits are used as well 8604      content at cursor position
 8606      ?? initialized with 10h
 8607      ?? initialized with 10h